A04 Store Room, Humanities Building, University Park

 • Understanding the Greek and Roman Worlds

-• Understanding the Past 2
+• Studying the Human Past

 Archaeology is one of those subjects where you can get really invested in the subject matter and that’s really important when you’re working in a museum.
 You have to be passionate about the specific thing, to interpret for the public or to put items on display.